-Meanwhile lets just say that we are proud Andy Walsh contributed a whooping 6 entries.
+But we are proud to say that Andy Walsh contributed 6 entries already.

 The recent outbreak of human enterovirus 68 (EV-D68) poses several challenges to syndromic surveillance.
 Its presentation can resemble any number of other upper respiratory infections of varying severity.
 The timing coincided with the end of school summer vacation, a time of year when respiratory illnesses are always spread.
 Differentiation based on key symptoms is theoretically […]

 As promised, I had the opportunity to present my poster “Visualizing Spatio-Temporal Patterns of Emergency Department Utilization during a Polar Vortex” at the 2014 CSTE Annual Conference in Nashville, TN.
 Thanks to everyone who stopped by; I think it was generally well received.
 As an experiment in visualization, it was a moderate success.
 Most folks […]